How John Schneider turned the No. 26 pick into five players for Seahawks

 The strategy makes sense on many levels.
 Seattle gave itself more options to hit.
 In the past, many of the Seahawks' best picks (Russell Wilson, Richard Sherman, Kam Chancellor, Bobby Wagner, K.J.
 Wright) came after the first round.

 The key in this situation was that the Seahawks weren't banking on just one player falling.
-They had a cluster of players graded similarly, so they were comfortable moving back.
+They had a cluster of players graded similarly, so they were comfortable with moving back.

 As for value, Schneider said representatives from different teams got together and came up with a new trade chart.
-The old Jimmie Johnson trade value chart has been outdated for years.
+The old Jimmy Johnson trade-value chart has been outdated for years.

 "It's based off that, but now being able to trade compensatory picks, [vice president of football administration] Matt Thomas and a bunch of guys got together from different teams and put a new chart together," Schneider said.
 "So we’re following that now, but it’s based off the same principle.
 It’s a scale."